TnTech-ECE/S25_Team2_MyCapstoneProject/Project_Proposal.md

 - the battery pack shall be made out of sturdy, NON-Flammable material T.9.2.5 [11]

-- shall have documentation proving it meets the rules requirements.
+- the battery pack shall have documentation proving it meets the rules requirements.
 T.9.2.6 [11]

 - an energy meter will be provided at the event, the maximum power shall not exceed 80 kW EV 3.3.1 [11]

 - maximum voltage between any two points shall not exceed 600 V DC.
 EV 3.3.2 [11]

-- shall be connected to a motor controller, no direct connections between the battery and motor is allowed.
+- the battery pack shall be connected to a motor controller, no direct connections between the battery and motor is allowed.
 EV 4.2 [11]

-- shall be removable from the vehicle while still being rules compliant.
+- the battery pack shall be removable from the vehicle while still being rules compliant.
 EV.4.3.2 [11]

-- shall be closed at all times without the need to install additional protective covers.
+- the battery pack shall be closed at all times without the need to install additional protective covers.
 EV.4.3.3 [11]

 The container may contain holes, but only the wiring harness, ventilation, fasteners, and coolant fluid may pass through those holes.
 EV.4.3.4 a [11]

-- shall be transported on a handcart.
-EV.4.10.1 [11]

 Each segment of the accumulator may have [11]